-Peas (Pisum sativum) belong to the legume family.
-They are a cool season crop that may be planted as early in the spring as the soil becomes tillable.
-Field peas are commonly grown as cover crops, or, in more arid regions, for their smooth dried seeds used as food or feed crops.
-Garden peas are more commonly grown in New England for fresh market use.
-These contain higher sugar and lower starch contents than field peas, and have wrinkled mature seeds.
+Pea (Pisum sativum) belongs to the legume family.
+It is a cool season crop that may be planted as early in the spring as the soil becomes tillable.
+Field pea is commonly grown as a cover crop, or, in more arid regions, for it's smooth dried seeds used as food or feed crops.
+Garden pea is more commonly grown in New England for fresh market use.
+Garden peas contain higher sugar and lower starch contents than field peas, and have wrinkled mature seeds.

 Types and Varieties

 Three types of peas are in demand, all of which come in dwarf and tall vining forms:

 - English or Garden Pea - only the seed is eaten.

 - Edible Podded or Snow Pea - the pod is eaten with undeveloped seeds.

 - Sugar Pea or Sugar Snap - both pod and seed are eaten.

 |English Pea||Snow Pea|